omerxgashi/res-menu/README.md

-NOTE: This project reflects my beginner level in Software Development.
-I am new to this field and looking forward to learn and improve.

-Thank you!

 Restaurant Menu Website

 This is a simple project where I've created a restaurant menu website using HTML, CSS and a little bit Bootstrap.